itzpraveen/Soalcollab/README.md

 ```

 2. Copy `.env.example` to `.env` and update the values.
 At minimum set `SECRET_KEY`
    to a random string.
+If omitted, a random key will be generated automatically
+   for development, but you should provide your own in production.
+You can
-You can generate one with:
+   generate one with:

 ```bash
 python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"